-On September 1, 1935, Logan College of Chiropractic.
-Inc. is founded with an initial enrollment of seven students.
+On September 1, 1935, Logan College of Chiropractic Inc. is founded with an initial enrollment of seven students.
 Dr. H.B.
 Logan (pictured above) serves as the College’s first president until 1944.
-The School’s original location was at 4490 Lindell Boulevard in St. Louis’ Central West End.
+The College's original location was at 4490 Lindell Boulevard in St. Louis’ Central West End.

-By October 1936, Logan had outgrown the Lindell campus and moves to a 17 acre estate on November 6 at 7701 Florissant Road in Normandy, Missouri.
+By October 1936, Logan had outgrown the Lindell campus and moves to a 17-acre estate on November 6 at 7701 Florissant Road in Normandy, Mo.

 Drs.
 H.B. and Vinton Logan (front row center) pose with Logan’s first graduating class of eight on Logan’s Normandy campus in north St. Louis County.

 In 1944, Dr. H. B. Logan passes away suddenly and his son, Dr. Vinton F. Logan (pictured above), becomes the College’s second president.
 Under Dr. Vinton’s presidency, a planned group of modern structures for use as clinician buildings were added to the campus.

 Carver College of Chiropractic of Oklahoma City (pictured above) merges with Logan Basic College of Chiropractic.
 Dr. Willard Carver, one of the great pioneers of the chiropractic profession, had founded Carver College of Chiropractic in 1906.

 In July 1961, Dr. Vinton Logan passes away and Dr. William Coggins (pictured above), previously Logan’s Dean, becomes the College’s third President.

 Missouri Chiropractic College (pictured above) merges with Logan Basic College of Chiropractic.
 The merged schools become known as Logan College of Chiropractic.